Note: This website is out of date (last edited in 2021). Current information here.

 - Victor Py, grad student.
 Victor recently arrived at Davis after completing the PSI masters program at the Perimeter Institute for Theoretical Physics.

 - Harold Williams, QMAP postdoc 2017-2020.
 Harold thinks about problems in representation theory, geometry, and combinatorics that are informed by theoretical physics.
-He is now an Assistant Professor at USC.
+He is now faculty at USC.

 - Michael Geracie, QMAP postdoc 2016-2019.
 Michael’s background is in formal physical aspects of quantum field theory and condensed matter theory.
 At Davis, he worked on line operators and dualities in supersymmetric gauge theory, and (with my colleague Mukund Rangamani and other QMAP members) on a new interpretation of Schwinger-Keldysh path integrals.
 Michael is now continuing his postdoctoral studies at the Yau Mathematical Sciences Center, Tsinghua University.